bytefish/ODataSecurity/README.md

 When we try to solve this fine-grained filtering in the application code, for example via a middleware, we usually hit two major walls:

+### The "Shadow Database" Problem

-1. **The "Shadow Database" Problem:** To secure a dynamic query in the application layer, you have to perfectly mimic the database's filtering logic.
+To secure a dynamic query in the application layer, you have to perfectly mimic the database's filtering logic.
 If your code and the SQL engine disagree on even a tiny edge case, like a null-check or a nested join, you've created a security hole.

 You essentially end up trying to rebuild a simplified version of your database engine in your C# code.

+### The Audit Gap

-2. **The Audit Gap:** When security logic is hidden inside complex code blocks, interceptors, or dynamic query builders, it becomes a "black box".
+When security logic is hidden inside complex code blocks, interceptors, or dynamic query builders, it becomes a "black box".
 If an auditor asks, "What exactly can Jane Smith see?", you can't just give them a clear answer.

 You have to debug the application and trace execution paths.
 There is no single "Source of Truth" to verify.

-## The Organizational Wall: Why Centralized Engines Fail ##
+## The Organizational Wall (Why Centralized Engines Fail) ##

 Modern frameworks like OpenFGA or Open Policy Agent (OPA) are excellent in a vacuum, but in a standard enterprise, they often become a dead-end.